NelsonEJaimes/Spatial_Learning_VR/README.md

 ### You can view a video description of this project by clicking on this link: https://youtu.be/DkEK3AnuKng

+### You can also view a test subject tutorial by clicking on this link: https://youtu.be/cUQCahuN0lQ

 <br>

 ![Seamless VR Surveys](readme_images/completing_survey_screenshot.png "Seamless VR Surveys")